AlwaysLearningTechGuy/Assignment2/README.md

 | GET | `/api/favorites` | Returns the current favorites list |
 | POST | `/api/favorites` | Adds an item to the favorites list |

 > Rate limiting is enforced globally via middleware.
 Exceeding the limit returns `429 Too Many Requests`.
+The best way to try out these endpoints is using Swagger: http://localhost:8000/docs

 ## Getting Started